bimalka98/Camera-Calibration-and-Backprojection/README.md

 *3D points are called **object points** and 2D image points are called **image points.***

 ### Note that in openCV [`cv.calibrateCamera()`](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) expects the real world coordinates of the checker board pattern intersect points with respect to a known coordinate system!
-They have generated those coordinates simply by a `np.mgrid()` using the number of intersecting points in horizontal and vertical direction in our checkerboard.
-This coordinate system must be considered when we map 2D image points from image to the real world and therefore shoul be a fixed one.
+This coordinate system must be considered when we map 2D image points from image to the real world and therefore shoul be a fixed and known coordinate system.

 ## *Note*
 * **Image size:** 640 x 480 pixels<br>